schalkventer/frrm/README.md

   /**
    * If string value then will replace submit button text with provided value
    * while server request is resolving.
 Will also disable all buttons and
    * inputs.
-If `true` is passed the label wont be replaced, but everything will
+If `true` is passed the label won't be replaced, but everything will
    * still disable.
 Alternatively you can pass a callback if you want to
    * manually handle the busy state (will prevent default behaviour).
    */